-This Apple manual was written, edited, and composed on a desktop publishing system using Apple Macintosh computers and FrameMaker software.
+This Apple document was written, edited, and composed on a desktop publishing system using Apple Macintosh computers and FrameMaker software.
 Proof pages were created on an Apple LaserWriter IIg printer.
-Final pages were created on the Varityper VT600 imagesetter.
 Line art was created using AdobeTM Illustrator.
 PostScriptTM, the page-description language for the LaserWriter, was developed by Adobe Systems Incorporated.